ChiappeLab/Analysis-Walking-Stride-Modulation/README.md

 These are MATLAB analysis codes for an article titled: Walking strides direct rapid and flexible recruitment of visual circuits for course control in Drosophila.

-AnalysisOptRuns.m: Plotting most of the figure panels using opt-runs protocol (Figures 3F, 4F, 5, 8A, B, D) The same analysis can be applied to the spontaneous walking dataset (Figures 3D, 4B, C, 6A–C, 7C, D)
+AnalysisOptRuns.m: Plotting most of the figure panels using opt-runs protocol (Figures 3F, 4F, 5, 8A, B, D).
+The same analysis can be applied to the spontaneous walking dataset (Figures 3D, 4B, C, 6A–C, 7C, D)

 ANCalciumImaging.m: Plotting figure panels 7F, G